In Memoriam: Joseph D. Novak

 Senior Research Scientist Emeritus

-Dr. Novak is a senior research scientist at IHMC and is Professor Emeritus, Cornell University, Department of Plant Science.
-Completing graduate studies at the University of Minnesota in 1957, Dr. Novak taught biology at Kansas State Teachers College at Emporia, 1957-59, and biology and teacher education courses at Purdue University, 1959-67.
-From 1967 to 1995, he was Professor of Education and Biological sciences at Cornell University where his research focused on human learning, educational studies and knowledge creation and representation.
-He has developed a theory of education to guide research and instruction, first published in 1977 and updated in 1998 and 2010.
+Dr. Novak was a Senior Research Scientist at IHMC and Professor Emeritus, Cornell University, Department of Plant Science.
+Completing graduate studies at the University of Minnesota in 1957, he taught biology at Kansas State Teachers College at Emporia, 1957-59, and biology and teacher education courses at Purdue University, 1959-67.
+From 1967 to 1995, he was professor of education and biological sciences at Cornell University where his research focused on human learning, educational studies and knowledge creation and representation.
+His theory of education to guide research and instruction was first published in 1977 and updated in 1998 and 2010.
+He died in September 2023.

 Dr. Novak is listed in Who’s Who in America, Who’s Who in Medicine and Health, and Who’s Who in Science and Engineering and Who’s Who in he World.
 He has received a number of awards and honors including a 1998 Honorary Doctorate from The University of Comahue, Nuquen, Argentina, Honorary Doctorate, Public University of Navarra, Pamplona, Spain, 2002, Honorary Doctorate from the University of Urbino in 2006, and the first award for contributions to science education from the Council of Scientific Society Presidents.

-His current research work includes studies on student’s ideas on learning and epistemology, and methods of applying educational ideas and tools (such as concept mapping) in corporate settings and distance learning programs.
-Present work includes the development of ‘expert” concept maps to “scaffold’ learning, using Cmapping with Internet and other resources, providing A New Model for Education.
-A new project is underway to explore ways to use concept maps together with brain imaging strategies to help discern brain functioning.
-He is married with three children and 2 grandchildren, and one great grandchild.
+His research included studies on student’s ideas on learning and epistemology, and methods of applying educational ideas and tools (such as concept mapping) in corporate settings and distance learning programs.
+His work included the development of expert concept maps to scaffold learning and to explore ways to use concept maps together with brain imaging strategies to help discern brain functioning.

 Moon, B.M., Hoffman, R.R., Novak, J.D. & Cañas, J.J.
 (2011).
 Applied Concept mapping: Capturing, analyzing, and organizing knowledge.
 New York: CRC Press.